 - Receiving and responding to orders or instructions

-- Fire Suppression and Non-Suppression duties
+- Fire operations and non-emergency duties

 2. When will the next WSFD Agility Test and Recruit School begin?